Gaetz says he’ll push to unseat McCarthy this week

 Despite the continued pushback from some GOP members, the measure was cleared by the House in a largely bipartisan 335-91 vote on Saturday, with one Democrat and 90 Republicans voting in opposition.
 The bill then overwhelmingly passed in the Senate in an 88-9 vote, with nine Republicans opposing the bill.

-President Biden signed the bill Saturday to keep the government open for 47 days, emphasizing Congress now has “plenty of time” to pass government funding bills.
+President Biden signed the bill Saturday to fund the government through Nov.
+17, emphasizing Congress now has “plenty of time” to pass government funding bills.

-Note: This story was updated at 1:49 pm.